liyanwan/IPCweighting/README.md

    `num_obs`: Number of observations in each dataset.
    `time_point`: A predefined time point.
 (Default: 5 years) `max_intervals`: Maximum number of intervals.
-(Default: 80) The file generates two plots: 1.
-OLS_Error(to be continued) vs. the number of intervals for one dataset case 2.
-OLS_prints vs. the number of intervals for `n` datasets case.
+(Default: 80) The file generates two plots:
+    1. OLS_Error(to be continued) vs. the number of intervals for one dataset case.
+    2. OLS_prints vs. the number of intervals for `n` datasets case.